wangyuantao/azure-rest-api-specs/documentation/README.md

     }
 }
 ```
+For long conversation, the model might segment it into multiple cohensive parts, and summarize each segment.
 There is also a lengthy `contexts` field for each summary, which means from which range of the input conversation we generated the summary.

 ### Conversation Narrative